Email FacebookTwitterMenu burgerClose thin

 Gamma squeezes can occur as the result of widespread speculation about where a stock’s price may be headed.
 For example, if a company is struggling financially then institutional investors may decide to short the stock in the belief that the price will fall.
 That isn’t out of the ordinary but what is unusual is when a group of investors or a single large institutional investor starts buying up stock, resulting in a short squeeze.
 For example, January 2021 saw an increase in short squeeze activity surrounding several companies, including GameStop Corp.
 (GME) and AMC Entertainment Holdings (AMC).

-Over a relatively short period of time, GME experienced a sharp spike as retail investors coordinated to drive up the stock’s price.
+Over a relatively short period, GME experienced a sharp spike as retail investors coordinated to drive up the stock’s price.
 At one point, the stock’s price had increased by more than 400%.
-At the same time, a number of large hedge funds held short positions in the company, owing to negative assumptions about its long-term financial outlook.
+At the same time, several large hedge funds held short positions in the company, owing to negative assumptions about its long-term financial outlook.

 As attention surrounding GME grew, the stock’s price continued to climb, attracting more investors.
 This put market makers in the position of having to buy additional shares, which meant more price increases.
 As the stock’s price continued its unprecedented rise, hedge funds that were short in the stock finally were forced to close out their positions, in some cases booking billions in losses.